-The Fund currently uses, and may in the future use, financial leverage.
-The Fund has obtained financial leverage through its Liquidity Agreement with SSB, as discussed below under "-Credit Facility."
-The Fund also may enter into transactions other than borrowings that may give rise to a form of leverage or that have leverage embedded in them including, among others, the issuance of preferred shares, reverse repurchase agreements, dollar roll transactions, and credit default swap contracts and/or other transactions.
+In addition to the credit facility, the Fund may add leverage to its portfolio by using reverse repurchase agreements, dollar roll transactions or similar transactions.
+The Fund also may enter into transactions other than borrowings, reverse repurchase agreements, dollar roll transactions or similar transactions that may give rise to a form of leverage or that have leverage embedded in them, including, among others, the issuance of preferred shares, inverse floaters and related securities, credit default swap contracts and/or other transactions.
 Other such transactions include loans of portfolio securities, transactions involving derivative instruments, short sales and when-issued, delayed delivery, and forward commitment transactions.
 These transactions may represent a form of investment leverage and will create special risks.
 The use of these forms of additional leverage will increase the volatility of the Fund's investment portfolio and could result in larger losses than if the strategies were not used.